 Several changes to the design of the rats (primarily the nose and ears) were made after Debbie Ducommun, a rat expert, brought down several of her personal pets for the art and animation departments to observe.

-During the character design process, the sculptor created nine handmade clay sculpts of the film's protagonist, Remy.
+During character design, the sculptor created nine handmade clay sculpts of the protagonist, Remy.
 Six of those sculpts were different design explorations.
 The last three were different poses of the final design.

 The brand of motorcycle that Colette rides, as evidenced by the logo on the gas tank, is Calamari - in reference to a dish made from squid, or the Italian word for squid.
 A "squid" is a term for a rider of sport motorcycles, usually young men, who relish emulating famous racers on public highways, and quite often have battle scars on both their bodies and on their bikes.
 It originally was a derogatory term, but now squids proudly wear the label.
 "Team Calamari" is often seen on bumper stickers and t-shirts, often accompanied by wild Ed "Big Daddy" Roth style caricatures.
 Colette's bike itself is styled after a Ducati (an Italian make) Hailwood Replica.

-Some of the scenes in the movie were rendered based on the rehearsal demo footage performed by Lou Romano (Linguini) and shot by DP Robert Anderson with Brad Bird supervising.
+Some of the scenes in the movie were rendered based on the rehearsal demo footage performed by Lou Romano (Linguini) and shot by director of photography Robert Anderson, with Brad Bird supervising.
 An example from that has Romano taking his bicycle inside his house.

-The bad guy in this movie is the Head Chef, Skinner, voiced by Ian Holm who tries to put Remy in a box.
+The villain in this movie is the Head Chef, Skinner, voiced by Sir Ian Holm, tries to put Remy in a box.
 The character was named after behavioral psychologist B.F.
 Skinner, who was known for the Skinner Box, where rats were placed and trained to push a button for food.

-Linguini and (the ghost of) Gusteau both learn that Linguini is Gusteau's son born out of wedlock.
-This makes this the first Disney full-length animated motion picture to feature a main character of "illegitimate" parentage: all prior main characters were either orphaned, had both parents married and living, or had one living widowed parent.
+Linguini and (the ghost of) Gusteau learn that Linguini is Gusteau's son born out of wedlock.
+This makes this the first Disney full-length animated movie to feature a main character of "illegitimate" parentage: all prior main characters were either orphaned, had both parents married and living, or had one living widowed parent.